getporter/porter/docs/content/wiring.md

         - source:  bundle.parameters.command
 ```

 When the bundle is executed, the Porter runtime will locate the parameter definition in the `porter.yaml` to determine where the parameter value has been stored.
 The Porter runtime will then rewrite the YAML block before it is passed to the mixin.
-For example, given the exec mixin will actually get the following YAML:
+For example, given the YAML example above, the exec mixin will actually get the following YAML:

 ```yaml
 description: "Install Hello World"